iamme24cl/mero-winenotes/README.md

 ## Installation

-git clone this repo https://github.com/iamme24cl/mero-winenotes to your local machine
+`git clone` this repo (https://github.com/iamme24cl/mero-winenotes) to your local machine

 ## Usage

-1. cd into the app directory(mero-winenotes) and type in shotgun
+1. cd into the app directory(mero-winenotes) and run `shotgun`
 2. open your browser with local host at port 9393 (http://localhost:9393/)
 3. Register or Log in to use the application.